bgeertsen/readme-Generator/README.md

 ## Installation

-Clone the repo to you computer and run 'npm i' in your terminal to installe the necessary packages
+Clone the repo to you computer and run 'npm i' in your terminal to install the necessary packages (Inquirer).

 ## Usage